Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 The biggest issue is that it’s corrosive.

-To be more specific, the Berdan primers used by the Russians had corrosive salts in them.
-To read more about corrosive ammo, check out this article: Corrosive Ammo Explained.
+To be more specific, the Berdan primers used by the Russians had hygroscopic salts in them.
+To learn more about corrosive ammo, check out this article: Corrosive Ammo Explained.

-To summarize the article in a few words, you can safely shoot corrosive ammo in any of your firearms so long as you follow the cleaning procedure outlined in the article.
-It adds an extra step of complexity that most shooters don’t want to deal with.
+To summarize the article in a few words, you can safely fire corrosive ammo in any of your firearms so long as you follow the correct cleaning procedure.
+That's an extra step most shooters don’t want to deal with.

 And this leads us into the second category of bulk ammo, which is…